 The mission of the Housing Authority of the City of Fort Myers is the same as that of the Department of Housing and Urban Development: To promote adequate and affordable housing, economic opportunity and suitable living environment for the families we serve, without discrimination.
-The Housing Authority of the City of Fort Myers (HACFM) - a professional housing management governmental corporation-owns, manages, develops and administers federal, state and local housing and social programs for low, very low and moderate income families while successfully implementing national housing policies incorporating family self-sufficiency as a main component for transitioning families from welfare to work.
-The Authority's focus is to change the face of public housing by transforming Fort Myers' most severely distressed public housing sources of urban blight to engines of urban renewal creating paradigm shifts in public housing culture, values and behavior through establishing positive incentives for resident self-sufficiency, providing comprehensive services that empower residents, while lessening concentrations of poverty, promoting mixed-income communities while assuring equal access to safe quality housing for low, very low, and moderate income families throughout the community.
+The Housing Authority of the City of Fort Myers (HACFM) - a professional housing management governmental corporation-owns, manages, develops and administers federal, state and local housing and social programs for low, very low and moderate income families while successfully implementing national housing policies incorporating family self- sufficiency as a main component for transitioning families from welfare to work.
+The Authority's focus is to change the face of public housing by transforming Fort Myers' most severely distressed public housing culture, values and behavior through establishing positive incentives for resident self-sufficiency, providing comprehensive services that empower residents, while lessening concentrations of poverty, promoting mixed-income communities while assuring equal access to safe quality housing for low, very low, and moderate income families throughout the community.